Relationship Disclosure

 10.0 FAIRNESS IN ALLOCATIONS.
 Altema confirms that in the event that securities are purchased for the accounts of more than one Client of Altema (a ‘block trade’) and an insufficient number of securities are available to satisfy the purchase order, the securities available will be allocated to the extent possible pro rata to the size of the Client’s accounts taking into consideration the Client Information.

 12.0 PRIVACY.
-Altema will its best efforts to ensure that it does not disclose to any third parties such confidential information.
+Altema will use its best efforts to ensure that it does not disclose to any third parties the confidential information of its clients, except as authorized and required to provide clients with their desired services.
 Altema uses Microsoft Office 365’s OneDrive Cloud service to store all electronic files.
 Your personal data may be stored at a secure location in Canada or the United States and may be subject to review by Canadian or United States regulators.
-For further information, please discuss with the Privacy Officer at info@altemafunds.com or by calling 833-658-7600.
+For further information, please discuss with the Privacy Officer at info@altemafunds.comor by calling 833-658-7600.
 Altema’s privacy policy can be found on the website at: altemafunds.com

 13.0 CONFLICTS OF INTEREST.
 From time to time Altema may be involved in matters where its interests are conflicted to the interests of its Clients.
-Altema has developed policies and procedures in order to identify conflict and potential conflict of interest matters.
+Altema has developed policies and procedures in order to identify, assess and address conflict and potential conflict of interest matters in the best interests of clients.
 Once a conflict has been identified Altema has developed guidelines that involve taking steps to remove the conflict, or, if not possible, to take steps to minimize the impact of the conflict and provide appropriate disclosure to all affected parties.
 See schedule B for the Conflicts of Interest Statement of Disclosure.

 15.0 TRUSTED CONTACT PERSON AND TEMPORARY HOLDS.
 By choosing to provide information about a trusted contact person, you authorize Altema to contact the trusted contact person and disclose information about your accounts to that person in the following circumstances: